-The average motorcycle settlement amount is approximately $62,564.31, which was derived from retrieving settlement amounts in personal injury cases that were settled or won in trial in the last 7 years (between 2015 and 2022).
+The average motorcycle settlement amount is approximately $62,564.31.
+This figure is derived from retrieving settlement amounts in personal injury cases that were settled or won in trial in the last 7 years (between 2015 and 2022).

 As an average settlement amount, this number represents a statistical average payout for motorcycle accident cases.
-This means settlements may be higher or lower than the average.
-When considering an appropriate settlement amount, there are many unique factors for a case.
-As a result, there are many factors that can impact how much a motorcycle accident case is worth.
+This means that settlements may be higher or lower than this number, since it is only an average.
+When considering an appropriate settlement amount, a case will have many unique factors in play.
+As a result, there are many variables that can impact how much a motorcycle accident case is ultimately worth.

-Note: Cases used to calculate the average settlement value above for motorcycle accidents only include settlements and trials where the claimant was operating a motorcycle at the time of the accident.
+Note: Cases used to calculate the average settlement for motorcycle accidents only include settlements and trials where the claimant was operating a motorcycle at the time of the accident.

 How Motorcycle Accident Settlement Amounts are Determined

 Motorcycle accident settlement amounts largely depend on supporting evidence, facts, and other circumstances regarding the case.
-The value of motorcycle accident is strongly impacted by the following considerations:
+The overall value of a motorcycle accident is strongly affected by the following considerations: